 Panel D of Table 7 examines soft budget constraints in privatized firms.
 It should be noted that soft budget is not easy to measure, because the empirical measure has to meet two criteria.
 One is that it has to capture the expectation of future bailout; the other is that the expectation is contingent on financial distress.
 Neither is available in standard company financial statements.
 As noted by Djankov and Murrel (2002), a survey method provides measures that come closest to theoretically prescribed ones.
-In our survey, we ask about a number of expected supports in case of financial distress, including tax reduction, subsidies, capital injection, and subsidized loans.
+In our survey, we ask detailed questions about a number of expected supports in case of financial distress, including tax reduction, subsidies, capital injection, and subsidized loans.
 The data shows that Chinese privatization is very effective in hardening soft budget constraints: each individual form of soft budget involves less than 1% of the firms, and the proportion of firms with any one form of the soft budget is 0.6%.
 MBOs are even less likely to have soft budget in terms of all forms of support, except for subsidized loans, arguably the weakest form of support.

 Panel E of Table 7 reports government support in the form of protected entry, based on the question "How many competitors does your firm have?"
 The possible answers are none, few, some, and many.
 We categorize the firm as in a competitive market if there are some or many competitors.
 The vast majority of firms (75%) are in competitive markets.
 MBOs are even more likely to be in competitive markets, 84%, and the difference is significant at 1%.
 14% firms are monopolies with no competitors, whereas significantly less MBOs, a mere 2%, are monopolies (at the 1% level).
 While most SOE monopolies in China arise from protected entry, it is theoretically possible that the firm has developed or purchased advanced technology.
-We find that this is not true: only 4% of monopoly firms have patents, much lower than other firms, 30%, and the difference is significant at the 1% level.
+Our data shows that this is not true: only 4% of monopoly firms have patents, much lower than the chance for other firms, 30%, and the difference is significant at the 1% level.

 We further check the market structure of industries that are often perceived as having protected entry, including energy, utilities, car, and pharmaceuticals.
-It turns out that only utilities seem to possess monopolistic power: an average of 67% firms report themselves as an monopoly and 13% report that the market is competitive.
+It turns out that, among these industries, only utilities seems to possess monopolistic power: an average of 67% firms report themselves as an monopoly and only 13% report that the market is competitive.
 There is only one firm in oil and gas; although it is a monopoly, there is not a big enough sample to make a reliable inference.

-Taken together, our analysis demonstrates that, after privatization, the government substantially reduce its support and subsidiaries to all firms and particularly so for MBOs.
-This, however, is not surprising.
-It is consistent with the guiding rule of "retaining the large, letting go of the small," where the small ones, which is the vast majority, were generally in competitive sectors.
-Moreover, given that the government keeps the least ownership and control in MBOs, it is economically rational to provide even less support.
+Taken together, the results collectively indicate that, coupled with a substantial reduction in state ownership and control via MBO route, the government withdraws other forms of supports, and particularly so for MBOs.
+This is, however, not surprising.
+It is perfectly consistent with our discussions of the institutional background (Sections 1A and 1C).
+The guiding rule of China's privatization was "retaining the large, letting go of the small," which was repeatedly stated in government documents.
+The large ones were explicitly defined as those largest firms in "strategic" industries and thus enjoying monopolistic profits due to protected entry, whereas the smaller ones, which is the vast majority, were generally in competitive sectors and the government's stated intention is to use market forces to improve efficiency.
+For MBOs, given that the government keeps the least ownership and control and thus is not likely to reap the benefit, it is economically rational to reduce support even more.

-3.3 Post-privatization restructuring and professionalism
+III.C Post-privatization Restructuring and Professionalization